Campus Improvement Plan

 Recruit, support, retain teachers and principals, Build a foundation of reading and math, Improve low-performing schools

-Strategy 2: SBE students will earn PAWS points from SBE teachers and staff throughout the day for demonstrating PAWS and Core Characteristics.
-Twice a month all students will redeem their PAWS points and "shop" at the SBE Bear Market.
+Strategy 2: SBE students will earn PAWS points from teachers and staff throughout the day for demonstrating PAWS and Core Characteristics.
+All students will redeem their PAWS points and "shop" at the SBE Bear Market every four weeks.

 Staff Responsible for Monitoring: PBIS Committee, Counselor, Administration, Teachers, and Staff